sqlxpert/aws-tag-sched-ops/readme.md

 7. After 20 minutes, check [Snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots) in the EC2 Console, for a new snapshot.

-8. Untag the volume
+8. Delete the sample snapshot and untag the volume.

 9. Navigate to [https://console.aws.amazon.com/iam/home#/users](Users) in the IAM Console.
 Click on your regular (uprivileged) username.
-Click Add Permissions, then click "Attach existing polices directly".
+Click Add Permissions, then click "Attach existing policies directly".
 Add:

       * `Ec2TagSchedOpsAdminister`
       * `Rds2TagSchedOpsAdminister`

+   _Security Tip_: Carefully limit all EC2 and RDS tagging privileges.

 10. Log out of the AWS Console.
 You can now manage schedule tags without logging in as a privileged user.